Taking a tech break. Doing a digital detox. Spending a week sans social media.

 You might not have ADHD, but that’s how your brain starts to respond when you don’t disconnect.
 You’re constantly distracted by every new bing, blip, and notification that comes out of your phone.

-Less Time in Nature
+Allows for More Time in Nature

 When we’re bound to a screen, we’re usually indoors.
 The lack of fresh air, sunshine (natural vitamin D), and exercise is evident in the levels of obesity and chronic illness we see today.